 Very rarely do individuals with plantar fasciitis require surgery.
 However, in severe cases, your doctor may recommend surgery to relieve discomfort and restore the full use of your foot.
 These minimally invasive interventions—like Plantar Fascia Release—involve small incisions with little to no blood loss or pain.
 Performed as a same-day procedure, Plantar Fascia Release boasts short recovery times and overwhelming success rates for eliminating foot pain.

-At New Jersey Spine & Orthopedic, our minimally invasive surgery team uses stem cell therapy and gentle procedures to eliminate plantar fasciitis.
+At New Jersey Spine & Orthopedic, our minimally invasive surgery team uses gentle procedures to eliminate plantar fasciitis.
 Contact our orthopedic team to schedule your first appointment—and reclaim your life!

 Determine your eligibility with our Candidacy Verification.